shudnal/Seasons/README.md

 * Haldor has some potentially unavailable items in winter
 * Haldor has some seeds in winter because he knows you will need some in spring

+## Grass control

+If you ever used grass tweaks mods you should be familiar with that settings.

+You can set default grass settings in "Season - Grass" section in general mod config.
+* Patch size (float) - size of terrain square populated with grass (sparseness or how wide a single grass "node" is across the ground).
+Increase to make grass more sparse and decrease to make grass more tight
+* Amount scale (float) - grass density or how many grass patches created around you at once
+* List of affected grass prefabs - string, comma separated - in case you have custom grass prefabs you should add it to that list

+Settings change will be applied on the fly to see effect immediately.

+File "Custom grass settings.json" contains distribution of grass settings between days and seasons.

+Grass settings depends on day and grass settings will be interpolated between two settings.

+For example if scaleMax is set 1.1 in day 1 and 1.3 in day 5 it means intermediate values will be
+* day 1 - 1.1
+* day 2 - 1.15
+* day 3 - 1.2
+* day 4 - 1.25
+* day 5 - 1.3

+The same logic works for other values.
+If value is not set it takes default value set in general settings.

+### Grass settings
+* m_day (int)
+* m_grassPatchSize (float)
+* m_amountScale (float)
+* m_scaleMin (float) - multiplier of minimum size of grass
+* m_scaleMax (float) - multiplier of maximum size of grass.
+If set to 0 the grass will be completely disabled.

+### Some explanations and ideas behind default settings
+* main goal was completely disabled grass in winter after set day.
+That should help greatly to performance in snow storms.
+* grass size will be gradually reduced to zero in winter to make it looks like more and more snow
+* grass will return in spring gradually
+* in spring grass size will be decreased a little in comparison to default grass state
+* in summer grass size will be increased but it will be a bit sparser to not hit performance
+* in fall grass size will be a bit increase and gradually decreased and made sparser on the last day

+## Seasonal clutter

+There is 3 new clutter prefabs:
+* Meadows flowers (red and blue)
+* Black forest flowers (pink)
+* Swamp flowers (white)

+By default that prefabs are only enabled in Spring adding some heavily needed flavor.

+File "Custom clutter settings.json" contains seasonal clutter distribution settings between seasons.

+You can add your own clutter using other mods and control its seasonal state through that file.

+### Seasonal clutter settings
+* clutterName - string - clutter name as it set in ClutterSystem.m_clutter
+* spring - bool - should it be enabled in spring
+* summer - bool - should it be enabled in summer
+* fall - bool - should it be enabled in fall
+* winter - bool - should it be enabled in winter

+## Custom textures

+Custom textures could be placed in **\BepInEx\config\shudnal.Seasons\Custom textures** folder.

+Mod comes with some predefined default textures.
+It will be placed in **\BepInEx\config\shudnal.Seasons\Custom textures\Defaults** folder.
+Default textures will be overwritten after mod version change.

+If you want to make changes to default textures then copy needed folder into **\BepInEx\config\shudnal.Seasons\Custom textures**.

+Folders inside of **\BepInEx\config\shudnal.Seasons\Custom textures** folder should be named as texture name.
+If different objects use the same texture it will be replaced for all of them.

+To find what texture name is you should set general config option "Test - Cache format" to "SaveBothLoadBinary" and rebuild the cache (by running console command or just deleting old one in **\BepInEx\cache\shudnal.Seasons**).

+After that new cache folder will form with files **cache.json** and **cache.bin** and **textures** folder.
+Cache.json consists of all objects and their materials and color that will be replaced.

+In that file you can find prefab and texture number which corresponds with folder in "texture\" directory.

+In that texture directory you can find file with name ending on ".orig.png".
+That is the name of texture you want to replace.

+Texture numbers could be generated differently on every cache build.

+Files inside of texture folder corresponds with season and variant.
+Naming convention is Season_Number.png.
+Your textures should be named accordingly.

+### Example

+You want to replace winter texture of Beech.

+Find your current cache revision folder.
+It's located in **\BepInEx\cache\shudnal.Seasons** folder and named as cache revision number.
+To get your current cache revision number you can enable logging and look for it in log file.
+Or simply delete every other folder and rebuild cache.

+Most recent folder will be your current cache folder.
+In that example it's 2054891382.
+Go inside.

+Open **cache.json** file and look for beech prefab name.
+You can find its name on [Jotunn's prefab list](https://valheim-modding.github.io/Jotunn/data/prefabs/prefab-list.html) or using [RuntimeUnityEditor](https://github.com/ManlyMarco/RuntimeUnityEditor).

+In that case there are three beech prefabs in **cache.json**.
+* Beech_Sapling - small plantable version of beech
+* Beech_small1 - small variant
+* Beech_small2 - small variant
+* Beech1 - actual big meadows tree and our current target to change texture

+Beech_Sapling, Beech_small1 and Beech_small2 shares the same texture with number *112892* (your number might be different).

+Beech1 have material **beech_leaf** and its **_MainTex** (main texture) with number *171264*.
+There are also bark material and _MossTex.
+It should be ignored.

+So we take number *171264* and go into **\BepInEx\cache\shudnal.Seasons\2054891382\textures\171264** folder.
+There are set of seasonal files, **properties.json** file and **beech_leaf.orig.png** file.
+Last file is original texture used in vanilla game.
+Original texture file name convention is *{Texture name}.orig.png* so our texture name will be **beech_leaf**.

+Now we create new folder in **\BepInEx\config\shudnal.Seasons\Custom textures** and name it **beech_leaf**.

+For that example we take file Winter_1.png from **\BepInEx\cache\shudnal.Seasons\2054891382\textures\171264** folder to **\BepInEx\config\shudnal.Seasons\Custom textures\beech_leaf**.

+You can now edit that file as you wish.
+It will be loaded as Winter variant number 1 for Beech1 prefab in game.

+Any changes done to that file will be applied on the fly.

+Only textures appeared in **cache.json** file could be replaced.

+## Custom biome settings

+File "Custom biome settings.json" contains settings for biome terrain color seasonal override and winter colors for minimap.

+Changes made to terrain colors requires change of current season to get effect.
+You can simply override and change season in general config section "Season - Override".

+Changes made to winter minimap colors requires world restart.

+### Seasonal ground colors
+* biome - string -  biome name, case insensitive, custom biomes supported (you can set biome name if it added properly like in [Expand World Data](https://thunderstore.io/c/valheim/p/JereKuusela/Expand_World_Data/) or you can set biome numeric ID)
+* spring - string - biome terrain that should be used for that biome in Spring
+* summer - string - biome terrain that should be used for that biome in Summer
+* fall - string - biome terrain that should be used for that biome in Fall
+* winter - string - biome terrain that should be used for that biome in Winter

+### Winter colors

+Being set as pairs "Biome": "Color Hex Code".

+Vanilla winter colors made by interpolating original biome color to "#FAFAFF" preserving original alpha channel. #FAFAFF also called Ghost White and it's not just white color but has a bit snowy tint.

+### Some explanations and ideas behind default settings
+* Ashlands, Mountain and Deep north do not change its terrain.
+* All controlled biomes become mountain in Winter to get snow effect on the ground
+* Meadows have Plains color in Fall to get yellowish ground color
+* Black forest has Swamp color in Fall to get effect of wet dirt ground
+* Plains has Meadows color in Spring to get effect of blooming surroundings

 ## General settings
 * minimap will be recolored using the seasonal colors setting
 * seasonal items will be enabled in the corresponding season